Personal Protective Equipment (PPE)

 EH&S Building is located at the intersection of Pentland Way and Linden Street, next to the Transportation and Parking Services (TAPS) office.
 Location Map

 Do I need to schedule an appointment to get PPE?

 Yes.
 The process takes approximately 15 minutes and includes selection of PPE, fitting of PPE, and customizing of PPE.
 It is important that you book an appointment so the necessary time is allotted for your visit.

 What do I bring to my appointment?

-Bring your printed voucher and some form of ID.
+Bring your PPE voucher and a form of ID.
 We need to verify that we are outfitting the right person.

-No. Only the individual named on the voucher can collect his/her own PPE.
+No, only the individual who scheduled an appointment can collect their own PPE.
 The fitting component is requisite for PPE therefore proxies are not acceptable.

 How can I get my lab coat laundered?